BigBIueWhale/deep_intent_search/README.md

 ## Split the file(s)

-The input to the search is a list of text files.
+The input to the search are text file(s).
 Say you have a PDF- you'll have to first convert that into a text file.

 Use [semantic_splitter.py](./semantic_splitter.py) utility to create a folder at [./split](./split/).
 A group of files with naming convention `[000001.txt, 000002.txt, ...]` will be created.